-How to Survive a Financial Hardship and Not Ruin Your Credit
+How to Manage Your Credit Through Financial Hardship and Not Ruin It

 While we all hope we’ll never be in a situation where it’s difficult to pay the bills, things happen.
 You might be furloughed due to circumstances beyond your control, like the hundreds of thousands of people out of work right now due to Covid-19.
 Or perhaps you or your spouse were laid off, let go or forced to take a sizable pay cut.
 Maybe an unforeseen expense is making things difficult.
 Even if your financial hardship is temporary, that doesn’t mean it’s easy.
 Things can become especially dicey if you rely on your credit card to make ends meet on your bills, a strategy that can greatly raise your debt and lower your credit score.

 The good news is there are certain tips and tactics you can follow if you’ve fallen on tough times to help you navigate your way through things without killing your credit score.
-Here’s a look at how to do it:
+Here’s a look at how to manage your credit through financial hardship:

 How to Keep Your Credit Score in Tough Times